rsnakeactual/cvedata/presentation.md

 Netsec/Appsec is doomed if you rely on CVSS alone.
 We’re working on too much that doesn’t matter.
 We need to start thinking about the vulns that lead to verifiable loss, not the ones that are never exploited.
 We need  *evidence-based*  risk.  __We need ROSI__!

-CVSS != Risk in the same way CFSS != Fruit
+CVSS != Risk in the same way that CFSS != Fruit

 ---